telefonicaid/fiware-sth-comet/README.md

 - SERVICE: The service to be used if not sent by the Orion Context Broker in the notifications.
 Optional.
 Default value: "orion".
 - SERVICE_PATH: The service path to be used if not sent by the Orion Context Broker in the notifications.
 Optional.
 Default value: "/".
 - POOL_SIZE: The default MongoDB pool size of database connections.
 Optional.
 Default value: "5".
 - DATA_MODEL: The data model to use.
-Currently 3 possible values are supported: collections-per-service-path (which creates a MongoDB collection per service patch to store the data), collections-per-entity (which creates a MongoDB collection per service path and entity to store the data) and collections-per-attribute (which creates a collection per service path, entity and attribute to store the data).
+Currently 3 possible values are supported: collection-per-service-path (which creates a MongoDB collection per service patch to store the data), collection-per-entity (which creates a MongoDB collection per service path and entity to store the data) and collection-per-attribute (which creates a collection per service path, entity and attribute to store the data).
 More information about these values below.
 Optional.
-Default value: "collections-per-attribute".
+Default value: "collection-per-attribute".
 - DB_USERNAME: The username to use for the database connection.
 Optional.
 Default value: "".
 - DB_PASSWORD: The password to use for the database connection.
 Optional.
 Default value: "".
 - DB_HOST: The host to use for the database connection.
 Optional.
 Default value: "localhost".